ddurdle/ownCloud-for-KODI/README.md

 A video add-on for XBMC that enables playback of video and music files stored in a ownCloud account.

-- tested with ownCloud 6
+- tested with ownCloud 6 (including Enterprise Edition)
+- tested with ownCloud 7
 - public test servers (where I have tested)
-	- https - my.owndrive.com; cloudu.de
+	- https - my.owndrive.com; cloudu.de (ownCloud 6)
-	- http - owncloud.arvixe.com
+	- http - owncloud.arvixe.com (ownCloud 6 Enterprise Edition)
+	- http - local server (ownCloud 7)

 Session handling has been generalized to work on multiple server platforms, but may not work on your ownCloud installation.